-The Justice Gap Fund is one of three critical sources of funding for the State Bar’s Legal Services Trust Fund Program, which distributes grants to approximately 100 nonprofit organizations that provide free civil legal services to low-income Californians.
-Other funding sources for the Legal Services Trust Fund Program are the Interest on Lawyer Trust Accounts (IOLTA) and the state Equal Access Fund (EAF).
+The result of that law was the creation of the Justice Gap Fund, one of three significant sources of funding for about 100 legal aid organizations across the state providing free civil legal services to low-income Californians.
+The other two sources are the Interest on Lawyer Trust Accounts (IOLTA) and the state Equal Access Fund (EAF).
+The State Bar’s Office of Access & Inclusion administers all three programs.